what-is-devops-automation

 DevOps Automation embodies the fusion of development (Dev) and operations (Ops) practices.
 It aims to streamline and accelerate the software development lifecycle (SDLC) by integrating automation tools and principles.
 It represents an organisation's cultural and technical shift, promoting collaboration, agility, and continuous delivery.

-At its core, DevOps Automation seeks to eliminate manual, repetitive tasks and bottlenecks across the entire SDLC, from code writing to production deployment and beyond.
+At its core, DevOps Automation and solutions seek to eliminate manual, repetitive tasks and bottlenecks across the entire SDLC, from code writing to production deployment and beyond.
 By automating processes traditionally performed by humans, such as building, testing, and deploying code, DevOps Automation enhances efficiency, reduces errors, and enables faster time-to-market for software products.

 How does DevOps automation work?